How To Recover From The Cold And Flu Quickly

-Please note that if you go over the recommended amount, you will suffer symptoms of overdose and I recommend that you don’t go over the limit because it won’t make your cold & flu go away.
-More likely, you will suffer near death experience.
+Please note that if you go over the recommended amount, you will suffer symptoms of an overdose and I recommend that you don't go over the limit because it won't make your cold & flu go away.
+More likely, you will suffer near-death experience.

 My family takes Codral Day And Night (X 48 Tabs) while I take Demazin Cold Relief Blue Syrup (100ml 6 Years - Adult) Vanilla Peach (and it's blue too).

 A bonus is to take some vitamin supplements in between those hours such as Vitamin C or Multi-Vitamin gummies.
 You might have seen the vitamin supplements I take in my Wellbeing Routine but I'm going to list them down here anyway in case you're curious.